 Look Into Professional Organization Hardware and Solutions

 There are DIY products in this space from Lowes, Home Depot and Amazon, but I spent the money to have a company come out and install an entire system for storage in my garage as, even in a 3,800-square-foot home, there just isn’t that much room to store boxes in said McMansion.
-I’ve got my Bowers & Wilkins 802 boxes up in the attic, but let’s hope that I never need to put them back in those boxes.
+I’ve got my Bowers & Wilkins 802 D4 boxes (read the review) up in the attic, but let’s hope that I never need to put them back in those boxes.
 I have many more products coming in and out of my system that are on less permanent display.
 These boxes can get stored above my cars in my garage, which turns useless space, where the chain-driven, 30-year-old garage door mechanism is, into useful shelving.
 Now, I’ve got Halcro, Marantz and multiple Pass Labs boxes just chillin’ up there, out of the fray.
 The pro storage rack installation might have cost me in the neighborhood of $2,000, and it is so well done that my fat ass can hang from the metal bars without fear of ripping the racks down and killing a Mercedes directly below.
 Over time, a solution like this might actually pay for itself, especially when considering the cost and downsides of external storage facilities.

 Beware of the Storage Unit Place